Lee Si-young: Boxing

 In December 2012, she tried out for the first time for the national women's boxing team by competing in the under-48 kg light flyweight category in the National Amateur Boxing Championships, which doubled as the 2013 first national qualifying round.
 The 28-year-old was the oldest participant at the national championships with a 17 to 34 age limit.
 But Lee was defeated in the final of the 66th National Amateur Boxing Championships.

 In January 2013, she became the goodwill ambassador for the 2014 Asian Games to be held in Incheon.
 Shortly after, she further showed her serious commitment to the sport by joining the Incheon City boxing team.
 After moving to Incheon from Seoul to save time for training, Lee underwent surgery for a slipped disk, and suffered from a knee injury, which meant she was unable to maintain her training program.

 On April 24, 2013, Lee won the women's 48-kg title at the 24th National Amateur Boxing Championships in a controversial 22-20 decision, making her the country's first mainstream entertainer/celebrity, male or female, to become a national team athlete for any sport.

 Lee said that her dream was to represent the country at the 2014 Asian Games, and her ultimate goal to win a medal there.
 Since her weight class is not included in international competitions such as the Asiad and the Olympics, she upgraded to the heavier under-51 kg class.
 But Lee was unable to participate in the Asian Games when she failed to enter the March 2014 final tryouts (as well as the two previous ones).
-Kim Won-chan, manager of the Incheon City boxing team, said, "She didn't have enough time to build up her skills for the bout.
+Kim Won-chan, manager of the Incheon boxing team, said, "She didn't have enough time to build up her skills for the bout.
 But we will keep working on her conditioning with the aim of getting her into the 2014 AIBA Women's World Boxing Championships on Jeju Island."

 In her second bid to represent Korea at an international multi-sport event, Lee began preparing in 2015 for the first round tryouts for the national boxing team that will compete at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 But recurring injuries, notably a dislocated shoulder which made her switch from an orthodox stance to a southpaw stance, led her to announce her retirement from the sport in September 2015.